 - electroneum-win-x64-v2.x.x.x.zip is a zip file and will need to be extracted, you may create a new folder on your desktop and name it electroneum-win-x64-v2.x.x.x and extract all contents in here, replace x’s with actual version of the downloaded zip.

 Synchronizing the Blockchain

 The simplest method to start synchronizing is just to double-click on electroneumd.exe, this method is slow and can take a couple of days with the current size of the blockchain.
-Once electroneumd.exe completes synchronizing, skip Method 2 and 3 and go to Loading Wallet section.
+Once electroneumd.exe completes synchronizing, go to Loading Wallet section.

-Method 2: Importing raw blockchain guide can be found here: Importing the Blockchain to Electroneum CLI
+Guide to import Electroneum raw blockchain can be found here: Importing the Blockchain to Electroneum CLI

 By connecting to a remote node you don’t have to download the Blockchain to your computer nor you have to wait for it to sync.
 This will connect your wallet to the network right away.

 1. Press the Windows Key and the letter R simultaneously

 2. In the “Run” window that comes up, delete any text in the field, type in “cmd,” and press “Ok”